 According to a literature review published in the Journal of Ethnic Foods, traditional foods are those foods which are strongly linked to a territory, a historical depth and constellation of associated knowledge, meanings, values and practices.
 These foods in question can be indigenous or introduced from ancient times, but dynamically integrated into the local agricultural system and regional food culture (14).
 In simpler terms, these are foods that have been consumed and passed down through generations.

-When it comes to traditional Asian foods we have to remember that not only is Asia the largest continent in the world – but also one that is made up of 48 different countries and 3 territories (5) all with different languages, cultures and cuisines.
+When it comes to traditional Asian foods we have to remember that not only is Asia the most populous continent in the world – but also one that is made up of 48 different countries and 3 territories (5) all with different languages, cultures and cuisines.
 Every country (and even region) has its own local cuisine that has been passed down through generations.

 In short, for you to find traditional foods in Asia, it’s easier to do it country by country rather than looking for one type of food that represents an entire continent.
 For example